NotNierPea/RushMod-T8/README.md

 ### Client Needed to Run This Mod: [Shield/Project Client](https://github.com/project-bo4/shield-development)

+- The Mod will be Reworked to Run Without The Client Soon!

 # Features List:

 - Gamemods to Choose From at The Start of The Game -> Skip to Boss Fight, or Skip Some Main Quest Steps!, etc